pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

   out that __not__ moving to github is an impediment to contribution and issue reporting.

-- People who wish to continue to use mercurial can use the same method below to push to github.
+- People who wish to continue to use Mercurial can use the same method below to push to github.

 - github is more resource rich than foss.heptapod.net.
 We could be able to add CI